jarnoh/qmlmidi/README.md

 ---

-The RtMidi license is similar to the the MIT License, with the added "feature" that modifications be sent to the developer.
+The RtMidi license is similar to the MIT License, with the added "feature" that modifications be sent to the developer.

     RtMidi: realtime MIDI i/o C++ classes
     Copyright (c) 2003-2011 Gary P. Scavone